secdatabase/SEC-XBRL-Financial-Statement-Dataset/README.md

 ## Support Contact
 Please write to info@secdatabase.com

-## How is this dataset different from [dataset](https://console.cloud.google.com/marketplace/details/sec-public-data-bq/sec-public-dataset) hosted on Google Cloud Platform
-The dataset on Google Bigquery is based on Dataset published by SEC (See next section), and is stale - the latest filing data is as of June 2018.

-## How the dataset is different from dataset on SEC website
-SECDatabase.com initially use the dataset published by SEC first but unfortunately it has many limitations.
-SECDatabase.com eventually decide to build a new, complete dataset in an easy to consume format.
-This dataset has numerous improvements over the dataset on SEC website in the aspects of data accuracy, coverage, and ease of data usage.
-Here are some examples:
-1. text and notes data are in full-length without truncation.
-The dataset published by SEC are incomplete, for example, the footnote are trimmed to 512 chars, and string value to 2048 chars only.
-2. Report segment information are added to the data points directly.
-3. Include the start_date and end_date for each data point to reflect the period more accurately.
-4. Eliminated the needs to understand the convoluted XBRL convention as much as possible, so that Data Scientist can focus on the data itself to derived the value.
-5. Support the tracing of the data point back to its original filing and specific section.
-6. Support the tracing of data point revision.

 ## How large is the dataset
 As of August 31, 2019, the dataset covers:
 1. All XBRL filings since 2009.